itsukihana/octopus-mate/README.md

 7. Governing Law

-These terms and conditions are governed by the laws of [Your Country/State].
-Any disputes arising in connection with these terms and conditions shall be subject to the exclusive jurisdiction of the courts of [Your Country/State].
+These terms and conditions are governed by the laws of the United Kingdom.
+Any disputes arising in connection with these terms and conditions shall be subject to the exclusive jurisdiction of the courts of the United Kingdom.

 8. Contact

-For any questions regarding these terms and conditions, please contact us at [Your Contact Email].
+For any questions regarding these terms and conditions, please contact us.